 Fibrocystic change of the breast (also known as diffuse cystic mastopathy) is a benign alteration in the terminal ductal lobular unit of the breast with or without associated fibrosis.
 It is seen as a wide spectrum of altered morphology in the female breast from innocuous to those associated wit...

 Fibromatosis of the breast (also known as an extra-abdominal desmoid tumour of the breast or mammary fibromatosis 4) is considered as a type of rare breast tumour.
 It is a non-metastasising benign but locally invasive stromal tumour 4.
 However, it can mimic more sinister types of breast cancer o...

 Fibrosarcoma of the breast is a type of malignant stromal sarcoma that rarely occurs as a primary tumour within the breast.

 A fibrosarcoma is composed of immature mesenchymal elements surrounded by a collagenous substance.
 It is a type of breast sarcoma with a predominant “herringbo...

-Filariasis refers to infection with nematodes (roundworms) of the family Filariodidea.
-There are three types of these thread-like filarial worms:
+Filariasis refers to infection with nematodes (roundworms) of the family Filarioidea.
+There are three species of these thread-like filarial worms: